napari/docs/docs/howtos/layers/image.md

 can.
 ```

+For more precise control, you can right-click on the contrast limits slider to show a version of the slider with numerical values.
+Importantly, all four displayed values can be edited by clicking on them.
+Editing the numbers above the circular slider handles allows you to precisely specify values for the two contrast limits.
+Press the {kbd}`Enter` or {kbd}`Return` to confirm the new value.
+Meanwhile, the numbers at the two ends of the horizontal rule let you change the *range* of the contrast limits slider (programmatically accessed using the `contrast_limits_range` property).
+Clicking the `full range` button will reset the contrast limits slider range back to the full range of the data type (e.g. 0 and 255 for `uint8`).
+Finally, clicking the `reset` button will reset *both* the contrast limits *and* the contrast limits range to the full range of the data type.
 ### Resetting the contrast limits

 When all the image data values are near the bottom of the range, the image can